 Salalah Maps are freely available at the airport, travel agencies and most hotels.
-The colorful map indicates main tourist points of interest and is easy to follow.
+The colorful map indicates the main tourist points of interest and is easy to follow.

 Car Hire: Booking in advance helps avoid problems of non-availability later.
 Roads tend to be slippery due to the rains so SUVs are probably the best cars to hire.
-Baby car seats are provided on request and should be utilized if travelling with babies or toddlers.
+Baby car seats are provided on request and should be utilized if traveling with babies or toddlers.